tiborsimon/tiborsimon.github.io/_posts/2015-04-19-solarized-theme-for-embedded-gists.md

 modified: 2015-06-1o
 ---

 I am a big fan of the [solarized](http://ethanschoonover.com/solarized) color theme.
 I use it wherever I can, and my embedded code snippets on my site aren't an exception.
-In this article I will demonstrate a method that will turn your [gist's](gist.github.com) normal style into a much more elegant solarized one.
+In this article I will demonstrate a method that will turn your [gist's](gist.github.com) normal style into a much more elegant Solarized one.

 After reading this artice, you will be able to theme your Gists in light or dark Solarized color theme:

 <img src="http://tiborsimon.github.io/images/solarized-gist/solarized-gist-demo-image.png" />

+### Features

+- Unique appearance embedded code snippets
+- Solarized light or dark theme with further customization options
+- Full featured embedded Gist with all standard features
+- Pure CSS solution (static and SASS version)

 {% include repo_and_release.html %}